In 2022, tuition for full-time students at The Center of Cinematography, Arts and Television was $5,860 a year.

 The majority of colleges charge some yearly fees to offsets cost associated with maintaining facilties, like the library, gym and computer labs.

-The total cost of getting around in college depends on a few key factors.
+The total cost of getting around in college can really vary.
 Will you drive, fly, or take public transportation to school?
-Is on-campus parking free, or will you need to budget for parking?
-Is the campus walkable?
-Do you own a car, or will you need to use busses, subways, or other modes of transportation?
+Will you need to pay to park on-campus?
+Is the campus easy to get around on foot?
+Do you plan to bring a car or will you need to use public transportation?
 All of these factors can make a big difference in your transportation budget.

-Where are a college is located can impact your transportation budget.
+The location of a college or university can also have a big effect on your transportation budget.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the other hand getting around in an urban area is often costly, but there may be more trains, busses or low-cost flight options to actually get to school.
+On the flip side, transportation in an urban area could be expensive, but there may be more trains, busses or affordable flights to actually get to school.
 The Center of Cinematography, Arts and Televisionis located in a in PR.

-Now, let’s look at the breakdown of all expenses, to get a better idea of how much students can expect to shell out for The Center of Cinematography, Arts and Television.
+Now, let’s look at the breakdown of all expenses, to get a better estimate of what is really costs to go to The Center of Cinematography, Arts and Television.

 What will the cost of attending The Center of Cinematography, Arts and Television be?
 Here is a breakdown of tuition and expenses.